aspittel/zen-of-programming/src/posts/important-nonprogramming-skills-for-programmers.md

 The community is so important for programming -- conferences, blog posts, social media, and meetups are important for learning and growing.
 Also, open source software and the communities that surround them are the lifeblood of this industry.
 Being able to network and make connections with people is so important for education, relating your experiences, and finding new opportunities.

 Even if you are an introvert or don't love in-person socializing, there are a ton of awesome online communities that you can learn a lot from.

-Even inside of companies, having a team with a strong bond will help people work better together.
+And, even inside of companies, having a team with a strong bond will help people work better together.

 ## Conclusion

+These skills are often referred to as "soft skills", but I feel like that's reductive.
+These skills help so much with both writing code and being a good co-worker.
+They are so much more important than knowing a specific language, library, or framework and they go far even outside of tech.

 All of these skills are really important to work on as programmers and as people.
 That being said -- nobody is perfect, and everyone has room to grow.
+So keep growing, and trying to make small steps to be better at these non-programming skills and I will too!

 ## Keep in Touch